Create your own Challenge

 Example of a challenge that uses batched images as input¶

 Grand Challenge runs the submitted algorithms on each image of the test set you provide separately.
 Each algorithm job requires loading of the model from scratch before inference can be run.
 This means that if you have a lot of test images, running the submitted algorithms is going to be very costly.
 If you have a large number of images (>1000) that are each small in size, what you can do to circumvent this and to reduce the overhead is divide your test set into batches of images and stack them into .tiff or .mha images.
 This drastically reduces the number of "images" in your archive and hence the number of algorithm jobs that will be initiated by our platform for each submission.
-You could even stack all test images into one file.
 Note, however, that stacking images comes with the downside of not being able to visualize the algorithm results in our online viewer.
 The viewer is not designed to handle stacked images.

 Example of a challenge with 2 tasks:¶